heshamahammad/heshamahammad/README.md

-- 👋 Hi, I’m Hesham Hammad
+- Grinding and putting the effort for all the folks out there !!
 - Software Engineer | Enterprise Integrations & Automations
-- Grinding for all the folks out there !!
 <!---
 heshamahammad/heshamahammad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.